oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - Concise JSON
  - CBOR

-The specification also describes what is needed to connect JADN IMs to other serialization formats:
+The specification also describes what is needed to connect JADN and IMs defined in JADN to other serialization formats:

  - Specify an unambiguous serialized representation for each JADN type
  - Specify how each option applicable to a type affects serialized values
- - Specify any validation requirements defined for that format
+ - Specify any validation requirements defined for that format.

 Regardless of format serialization should be:
 1) **lossless**, so that information is not modified in transit